 #5 Fill in corridor space with wall wraps

 Most schools have lots of empty wall space in corridors, which can be ideal spots for many different types of graphics, from full wall wraps to vinyl graphics.
-These could include patterns, inspirational messages and perhaps school or history timelines, documenting school milestones or key points in the past (particularly useful for history departments).
+These could include patterns, inspirational messages and perhaps a school or history timeline, documenting school milestones or key points in the past (particularly useful for history departments).